Windsor & Eton Central railway station: The Metropolitan and District railways

-The structure
+Structure

 The station is approached by a 2035 yard brick viaduct and Windsor Railway Bridge, the last surviving wrought iron bridge designed by Isambard Kingdom Brunel.
 The original building was little more than a glorified train shed.
 This was completely rebuilt by the Great Western Railway for Queen Victoria's Diamond Jubilee, with a much grander frontage and an interior reminiscent of Paddington.
 Two island platforms and a bay on the south side were provided.
 A royal waiting room existed on platform 4.
 Having last been used during the funeral of George V in January 1936, in 1950 it was converted for use by the British Transport Police.

-The goods yard
+Goods yard

 To the north of the station, a large goods yard was laid out between the station and the River Thames at ground level.
 Since the station was built somewhat higher up, the yard had to be reached by a steep incline built against the side of the viaduct.
 It sloped down towards a short headshunt, near the river bridge, which allowed switchback access to the yard sidings.
 This arrangement limited the number of wagons that could be transferred to and from the sidings in one go.
 In addition to serving the populace of Windsor and surrounding area, the yard provided a depot for Windsor gas works, receiving loads of coal and removing coke and tar.

 When freight services ceased in the 1960s, the goods yard and incline were removed.
 The yard became a coach park but, on the side of the viaduct, it is possible to see where the incline was.